 I met Lucille Clifton in 2006.
 I'd been out of prison for roughly a year, and found myself at the Cave Canem writing retreat.
 That year, Ms. Clifton was the special guest.
 So, early one morning all of us rose and were in this decent sized room waiting to her here speak.
 There were 54 black poets there.
-And I'm there too, excited, not knowing if I belong - but excited, cause I know that the words of the woman coming to the stage guided me through the darkest of dark nights.
+And I'm there too, excited, not knowing if I belong—but excited, cause I know that the words of the woman coming to the stage guided me through the darkest of dark nights.
 And there is no real way to thank a person who you met through literature when the world was falling down on your head, no when you had pulled the world down on your head.
 So, I'm excited right, sitting in the front row unashamed for the first time in my life of being this bookworm, half cool, half poet cat.
 I've never really been captivated before, but I'm there and it's like I'd found my way into a dream that couldn't have been true.
 You have to understand I'd been loving this woman's work for a good decade, that it was a crucial piece in my figuring out how to be a man in prison.
 But more than that, just to be frank, dudes coming out of prison don't expect to be certain places, and siting before Lucille Clifton was one of them.
-Anyway, I proceeded to ask her four hundred and eleven questions about her work.
-I mean about specific poems that dating ten and twenty years old.
+Anyway, I proceeded to ask her 411 questions about her work.
+I mean about specific poems that dating 10 and 20 years old.
 She was so damn gracious.
-I mean, she'd look at me like - I know your hand isn't up again, and then she'd call on me.
+I mean, she'd look at me like— know your hand isn't up again, and then she'd call on me.
 And smile.
 Or laugh.
 It was one of the few moments in my life when I was utterly grateful.
 The woman was awesome.

 when the birds begin to walk